-We are a clinical stage biotechnology company focused on developing and preparing to commercialize cellular therapies for cancer and diabetes based upon a proprietary cellulose-based live cell encapsulation technology known as "Cell-in-a-Box®."
-The Cell-in-a-Box® technology is intended to be used as a platform upon which therapies for several types of cancer, including advanced, inoperable pancreatic cancer, and diabetes will be developed.
+We are a clinical stage biotechnology company focused on developing and preparing to commercialize cellular therapies for cancer and diabetes based upon a proprietary cellulose-based live cell encapsulation technology known as "Cell-in-a-Box[®]."
+The Cell-in-a-Box[®] technology is intended to be used as a platform upon which therapies for several types of cancer, including advanced, inoperable pancreatic cancer, and diabetes will be developed.

 We are developing therapies for pancreatic and other solid cancerous tumors involving the encapsulation of live cells which are then placed in the body to enable the activation of cancer prodrugs into their cancer-killing form at the source of the cancer.
-We are also developing a therapy for Type 1 diabetes and insulin-dependent Type 2 diabetes based upon the encapsulation of a human cell line genetically engineered to produce, store and secrete insulin at levels in proportion to the levels of blood sugar in the human body using our Cell-in-a-Box® technology.
-In addition, we are examining ways to exploit the benefits of the Cell-in-a-Box® technology to develop therapies for cancer based upon the constituents of the Cannabis plant, known as "Cannabinoids."
+We are working on our IND to submit to the FDA so that we can commence our clinical trial involving LAPC and expect to submit this IND next year.
+We are also developing a therapy for Type 1 diabetes and insulin-dependent Type 2 diabetes based upon the encapsulation of a human cell line genetically engineered to produce, store and secrete insulin at levels in proportion to the levels of blood sugar in the human body using our Cell-in-a-Box[®] technology.
+In addition, we are examining ways to exploit the benefits of the Cell-in-a-Box[®] technology to develop therapies for cancer based upon the constituents of the Cannabis plant, known as "Cannabinoids."